Tuesday, 18 September 2012

 And it appears, unsurprisingly in some contexts, that the United Kingdom resident is siding with the latter.
 Although, he has been at pains to state in recent days that he is yet to fully make up his mind.

-Mean in green - or not?
+Mean in green.
+Or not?
 Rory McIlroy.

 For those of you in the dark on the above, we’re referring to where Northern Ireland-born Rory McIlroy – the number one golf player in the world right now and arguably the sport’s biggest superstar – will pledge his allegiance for the Rio de Janeiro Olympics in 2016.